-GASB Statement No. 83 establishes criteria for determining the timing and pattern of recognition of a liability and a corresponding deferred outflow of resources for asset retirement obligations.
-The implementation of GASB Statement No. 83 did not have an effect on the financial statements of the Academy.
+GASB Statement No. 97 requirements that are related to a) the accounting and financial reporting for Section 457 plans and 2) determining whether a primary government is financially accountable for a potential component unit were implemented for fiscal year 2022.
+The implementation of GASB Statement No. 97 did not have an effect on the financial statements of the Academy.